Alaricdragon/Starlords_Temp/README.md

     * "Steady"
     * "Cautious"
     * "Timid"
+  * "currentAction": is the current action that the lord is taking. set too false to blacklist, and true to whitelist. the lord must be preforming the whitelisted actions, and must not be preforming the blacklisted actions.
+    * IS_UPGRADING: if the lord is currently attempting to upgrade
+    * IS_ON_PATROL: if the lord is currently on patrol.
+    * IS_RAIDING: if the lord is currently raiding.
+    * IS_FOLLOWING_PLAYER: if the lord is following the player
+    * IS_FOLLOWING:  if the lord is following someone
+    * IS_ON_CAMPAIGN: if the lord is on campaign
+    * IS_ORGANIZING_CAMPAIGN: if the lord is organizing a campaign
+    * IS_FEASTING: if the lord is enjoying a feast.
+    * IS_ORGANIZING_FEAST: if the lord is organizing a feast.
+    * IS_COLLECTING_TAXES: if the lord is collecting taxes
+    * IS_DEFENDING: if the lord is defending a attack
+    * IS_IMPRISONED: if the lord is imprisoned somewhere
+    * IS_RESPAWNING: if the lord is respawning
+    * IS_ON_VENTURE: is currently preforming trade actions
   * "random": returns true if a random number (called 'range') is less then the base value.
     * "range": Integer || dialogValue. this is the range the random number will have
     * "value": Integer || dialogValue. this is the base value